GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Changeling.md

 **Size**: Changeling are between 3-6 feet in height in their natural form, and weigh between 60-120 pounds.
 They can be small or medium creatures.

-**Ability Score Modification**: As a changeling, each of your attributes are reduced by 2.
+**Ability Score Modification**: As a changeling, choose two attributes.
+Each of your other attributes are reduced by 2.

 **Languages**: You gain competency in the Common Tongue, the Wild Tongue, and one other language of your choice.